piriya-muaithaisong/Piriya-CTF-Writup/ACSC2023_Quals/README.md

 ![formula](./images/wikipedia.png)

-However, because this challenge did not provide me with the r parameter.
-So, I attempted to brute-force it using this python code.
+Unfortunately, because this challenge did not provide me with the valid r parameter, So, I attempted to brute-force it using this Python code.

 [merkle.py](./file/merkle.py)